eluinstra/ebms-core/readme.txt

 Prerequisites =
 ===============
 install mule-standalone-3.2.1
-build or download ebms-adapter-mule3-1.0.0.jar move the ebms-adapter-mule3-1.0.0.jar to <mule-standalone-3.2.1>/lib/user
+build or download ebms-adapter-mule3-1.0.0.zip move the ebms-adapter-mule3-1.0.0.zip to <mule-standalone-3.2.1>/apps

-download and copy the following libraries to <mule-standalone-3.2.1>/lib/opt:
+download and copy the following libraries to <mule-standalone-3.2.1>/lib/opt (if not included in ebms-adapter-mule3-1.0.0.zip):
 - c3p0-0.9.1.2.jar
 - depending on the database used:
 	- hsqldb-2.1.0.jar